 As the Guardian ad Litem, Attorney Garmon would investigate the facts of the case and report back to the Court.
 This report is a holistic approach and includes interviews or discussion with both parents, the child(ren) and other important witnesses in the case.
 The Guardian can also obtain access to medical and other records, can request the court order outside evaluations by other professionals, such as a psychologist or social worker, for the children, parents, or family as a whole.

-Because the Guardian ad Litem is a neutral party as far as the two primary parties in the litigation are concerned, Judges typically place a lot of weight on the reports and recommendation of the Guardian ad Litem.
+Because the Guardian ad Litem is a neutral party as far as the two primary parties in the litigation are concerned, judges rely on the reports and recommendation of the Guardian ad Litem.
 Therefore, the selection of a Guardian ad Litem should be approached with thought and care.
-The person appointed as a Guardian ad Litem must be either an attorney or someone certified by Florida’s Guardian ad Litem program or by a certified Legal Aid program (in cases involving founded allegations of child abuse, only a guardian certified by the State program or an attorney may be appointed).
-The State of Florida’s Guardian ad Litem program trains and certifies volunteers to serve as volunteer Guardian ad Litems in dependency case.
+The person appointed as a Guardian ad Litem must be either an attorney or someone certified by Florida’s Guardian ad Litem Program or by a certified Legal Aid program (in cases involving founded allegations of child abuse, only a guardian certified by the State program or an attorney may be appointed).
+The State of Florida’s Guardian ad Litem program trains and certifies volunteers to serve as Guardians ad Litem in dependency cases.

 If you do not have a Last Will and Testament, you are not alone!

 If you have an old or outdated will, you are not alone!

 Let The Garmon Law Firm put your wishes into clear and easy to understand terms that reflect your current wishes, life situation, and postmortem expectations.

 An estate plan is MUCH more than just a will.

 An estate plan will ensure that your affairs are properly cared for after your life.
 These include:

 Do you care what will happen to your children after your death?